Documents Needed to Apply

 Fly in 4 is a partnership between incoming students and the university to promote graduation in four years.
 Graduating in four years reduces student debt and helps control college costs.

-The Fly in 4 $4,000 annual grants are provided to 500 incoming freshman and eligible transfer students with the greatest demonstrated financial need.
+The Fly in 4 $4,000 annual grants are provided to 500 incoming freshman and eligible transfer students with the greatest demonstrated financial need based on the FAFSA application.

 Temple University Scholarships